-The inseparability of adversity and growth.
+The inseparability of adversity and growth

 Despite the intuitively positive nature of researching growth, one of the most frequently cited considerations has been the need to recognise that those individuals who have experienced growth have also often experienced adversity, including physical and/or psychological trauma.
 What is crucial here is the notion that growth does not occur after adversity has passed, instead we grow from adversity, with the roots of our growth entangled in our adversity experiences.
 As Joseph’s (2011) work on trauma illustrates, trauma and growth should not be viewed as two ends of the same continuum, we do not progress from experiencing trauma to experiencing growth.
 Instead trauma and growth may be viewed as forming two separate continuums, therefore allowing them to co-exist.

 These suggestions of the inseparable nature of trauma and growth have been well illustrated in the sport and exercise literature.
 First, the literature has highlighted that researchers must be aware of and willing to hear the negative experiences that underlie participant stories of growth.
 For example, as Day (2013) illustrated, while growth experiences may be reported following participation and mastery in sport, such accomplishments are often not achieved without extreme difficulties, feelings of depression, hopelessness and loss.
 Her research on Paralympic athletes with an acquired disability reported that during interview all seven participants described difficulties adjusting to life with a disability, while two participants described contemplating or attempting suicide.
 Thus it is imperative that researchers are aware of the negative stories and experiences that underlie experiences of growth.
 It is also important that scholars are aware that growth following adversity may not be an inspiring ending to an epic novel.
 Indeed, growth may come and go in a person’s life, and growth may be followed with setbacks and downturns in one’s life story.

 Second, the literature has also demonstrated the importance of recognising that for some individuals, participation in sport itself can serve as the catalyst for negative experiences.
-For example, Crawford et al. (2014) described that in their sample of participants with an acquired spinal cord injury, one participant who had previously been an elite athlete withdrew from Parasport at the time of interview, reporting feelings of depression because he could not perform in the same manner.
-Similarly, McDonough et al.’s (2011) exploration of the dragon boating experiences of breast cancer survivors found that not all participants developed close connections to the team, with one participant describing that her interactions with the team reminded her of the possibilities of cancer recurrence.
+For example, Crawford et al. (2014) described that in their sample of participants with an acquired spinal cord injury, one participant who had previously been an elite athlete withdrew from Parasport at the time of interview, reporting feelings of depression because he could not perform in the same manner as prior to his spinal cord injury.
+Similarly, McDonough et al.’s (2011) exploration of the dragon boat racing experiences of breast cancer survivors found that not all participants developed close connections to the team, with one participant describing that her interactions with the team reminded her of the possibilities of cancer recurrence.
 These studies demonstrate the difficulties that may be unveiled through discussion of sport participation.
 Yet further, as Day and Wadey (2016) have warned, not only may negative experiences occur from sports participation but these may co-exist within the same dimensions of reported growth.
 Their case study highlighted that while sport may often promote dimensions of growth such as enhanced relationships with others (e.g., new team-mates, meeting others with disabilities/similar experiences) it may also reveal the inadequacies of existing relationships (e.g., lack of understanding from family).
 Thus as Caddick et al. (2015) have suggested, we should be wary of the uncritical promotion of sport.
 In particular we should be mindful that one person’s obstacle to growth might be another’s resolution.
 It is only by allowing participants to tell their stories and by listening to what they have to say, can we understand both the many ways that individuals experience adversity and also the many ways they might experience growth.